 - Collaboration:Real-life conversations are co-operative, with both parties collaborating to arrive at a clear understanding.
 If the system doesn’t understand what a caller said, does it help move things forward in an easy, natural way – or does the IVR just repeat the same thing before dismissing them

 Our learnings from the last decade of designing smart, connected and conversational IVRs has highlighted the importance of user-centred design (UCD).
-UCD is critical to designing great conversational designs.
+UCD is critical to designing great conversation designs.

-In many ways, the UCD process we follow at VoxGen for creating conversational design is like any good UCD process – a multidisciplinary team, early research to understand users and context of use, iterative design and evaluation involving representative users, and ongoing optimisation:
+In many ways, the UCD process we follow at VoxGen for creating conversation design is like any good UCD process – a multidisciplinary team, early research to understand users and context of use, iterative design and evaluation involving representative users, and ongoing optimisation:

 Figure 1: VoxGen user-centred design process

 Some of the differences when designing conversational interfaces relate to the methodologies, tools and skillsets utilised:

 Documenting the design – the way we speak and the way we write are very different - something conversation / conversational AI needs to incorporate.
 But the way we read and the way we listen can also be very different.
 In voice user interface (VUI) design, we produce sample dialogs that are presented to clients in audio format and in ‘persona’.
 It’s much easier to depict the conversational flow as spoken dialog if people can hear it.
 Reaction to something somebody reads can be quite different to that same dialog in audio format.

-Want to find out more about conversational design and how you can design great conversational experiences?
+Want to find out more about conversation design and how you can design great conversational experiences?
 Our Design Cloud is packed with resources to help you design user-centred conversational interfaces for any platform, in multiple languages.